From July 2013 Compromise Agreements became known as Settlement Agreements in the UK.

 A legally binding agreement which is usually between and Employee and Employer setting out the agreement reached where employment is being terminated or where the parties are resolving a dispute.

-The purpose of the agreement is to give certainty to the parties and it is essentially that you fully understand the content and implications of signing the agreement before you enter in to the same.
+The purpose of the agreement is to give certainty to the parties and it is essential that you fully understand the content and implications of signing the agreement before you enter into the same.

 If you sign the agreement and accept the settlement terms you specifically exclude your right to make an Employment related claim against your Employer.